 Many factors contribute to making a great capital region and public art is one of them.
 The Art in the Capital program exhibits public artworks created by Canadian artists in Canada’s Capital Region.
-These exhibits are seasonal and change every couple of years.
+These exhibits are temporary and change regularly.

 A number of thought-provoking, evocative and fun installations will be exhibited in Ottawa and Gatineau region during 2017/2018.